Report of the Board of Supervisory Directors

-The Board of Supervisory Directors and its committees constantly monitored the conduct of KfW's business activities and the management of its assets.
+The Board of Supervisory Directors and its committees constantly monitored the conduct of KfW’s business activities and the management of its assets.
 It has taken the necessary decisions on the provision of financing and the conduct of other business in accordance with the conditions set forth in the KfW Law and Bylaws.
-The Board of Supervisory Directors, the Presidial and Nomination Committee, and the Remuneration Committee each met three times in 2021 for this purpose; the Audit Committee four times and the Risk and Credit Committee seven times – primarily virtually in the form of conference calls and video conferences due to the pandemic.
+The Board of Supervisory Directors, the Presidial and Nomination Committee and the Remuneration Committee each met three times in 2022 for this purpose; the Audit Committee met twice and the Risk and Credit Committee eight times.
+Some of these meetings were held virtually in the form of conference calls and video conferences due to the pandemic.

 At the meetings, the Board of Supervisory Directors acknowledged the information provided by the Executive Board on: